DDFar/minds-machines-sf/README.md

 You can find detailed information in the [Intel Dev Kit](https://github.com/PredixDev/minds-machines-sf/tree/master/Intel%20Dev%20Kit) folder in this repo.

 ### [Seed Apps](https://github.com/PredixDev/minds-machines-sf/tree/master/Seed%20Apps)
-Contains a starter application preconfigured to access the challenge data.
+This folder contains a starter application preconfigured to access the challenge data.